Table of Contents

 - Combine the ingredients in a heat-proof bowl or the top of a double boiler and whisk until combined.

 - Place bowl over a pot of water or assemble the double boiler and, over medium heat, bring the water to a simmer.
-Cook, stirring very frequently, until the mixture begins to thicken and then the bids separate from the whey.
-This will take 20-30 minutes form when you start to see the curds begin to form, and it will look similar to scrambled eggs when it is done.
+Cook, stirring very frequently, until the mixture begins to thicken and then the curds separate from the whey.
+This will take 20-30 minutes from when you start to see the curds begin to form, and it will look similar to scrambled eggs when it is done.

 - Pour the mixture into the cheesecloth to drain off the liquid (the whey), and allow to drain for several minutes.
 Then gather the cheesecloth, forming the cheese into a ball and squeeze out as much liquid as possible, allowing to cool until you can handle it, if necessary.